infinum/frontend-handbook/JavaScript/Angular.md

 npm install --save-dev @types/d3
 ```

-If there are no typings available, you can create your own `typings.d.ts` file and write some custom typings for your needs—they do not even have to be 100% complete, they can cover only the functionality which you use.
+If there are no typings available, you can create your own `typings.d.ts` file and write some custom typings for your needs.
+They do not even have to be 100% complete; they can cover only the functionality which you use.

 ### [Recommended Editor](https://xkcd.com/378/)

 <center><img style="width: 100%; max-width: 740px" src="/img/real_programmers.png"></center>

-At Infinum, we recommend using [VSCode](https://code.visualstudio.com/) for Angular development, as it has great integration with TypeScript and has some handy Angular plugins:
+At Infinum, we recommend using [VSCode](https://code.visualstudio.com/) for Angular development, as it has a great integration with TypeScript and has some handy Angular plugins:

 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)—IntelliSense in templates
 - [Angular 7 Snippets](https://marketplace.visualstudio.com/items?itemName=Mikael.Angular-BeastCode)